cszarapka/eece411/Sockets/Readme.txt

 /* Design Choices */
 We implemented the solution to the problem in the way that we thought directly translated into the solution of the problem.
 There were no deviations.
+To ensure that our process was always running, we have added a scheduled task every 20 minutes using crontab and another script that restarts the process if it is not currently running.

 /* Testing */
 Correctness: